SE-ML/se-ml.github.io/best_practices/_posts/2020-01-20-data_sharing.md

 photocredit: #

 intent: Avoid data duplication, data bottlenecks and heavy data transfer. #
-motivation: The amount of input data for ML models is higher than usual software systems, demanding special practices to ensure good management. #
+motivation: The amount of data processed by ML models is higher than usual software systems, raising concerns related to duplication, transfer, storage and traceability.
+Making the data sets available on shared infrastructure helps mitigate these issues. #
 applicability: #
 related: #
 dependencies: #